Home > Articles > Digital Beyond the Obvious: Exploring the Infinite Potential of Online Activation

 VOD and streaming: the new television

-Influencers and podcasts: new ways to engage
+Influencers and podcasts: new forms of engagement

-In-app media and geolocation: personalization in the palm of your hand
+In-app media and geolocation: personalization in the palm of your hand.

-For Tatiana Dejavite, the future of digital media is not in a single channel or format, but in brands' ability to integrate multiple tools to create omnichannel campaigns.
-The great advantage of digital is that it allows us to test, analyze, and constantly adjust.
-The brands that can navigate this universe with flexibility and innovation will be more successful.
+For Tatiana Dejavite, the future of digital media lies not in a single channel or format, but in the ability of brands to integrate multiple tools to create omnichannel campaigns.
+“The great advantage of digital is that it allows us to constantly test, analyze, and adjust.
+Brands that can navigate this universe with flexibility and innovation will be more successful.”

 Tatiana Dejavite